Logo

 Supports: BTC, ETH, USDT, NFTs

-Best for: Nigerians wanting to access Web3 and DeFi securely
+Best for: Nigerians who want to explore Web3 and DeFi with self-custody controls

 Platforms: mobile app